MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/using-xbox-live/best-practices/fine-grained-rate-limiting.md

 If after following these steps, you are still unable to remain under the limits, please reach out to your Developer Account Manager.

+**NOTE: Titles at or above 10x the specified sustiain limit will not be allowed to pass cert after April 2018**.
+For example, if the sustained limit at which FGRL takes effect is set to 300 calls in 300 seconds as specified in the table above, titles at or above 3000 calls in 300 seconds will fail certification.

 ### What about my existing Title?

-Any title in XDP or Dev Center before limits in RETAIL are considered Legacy and exempt
+Any title in XDP or Dev Center before limits in RETAIL are considered Legacy are exempt.

 ### Content Updates?